a letter to Diognetus

 but for them their homeland, wherever it may be, is a foreign country.
 Like

-others, they marry and have children, but they do not expose them.
-They share
+others, they marry and have children, but do not abandon their children to die

-they are citizens of heaven.
-Obedient to the laws, they yet live on a level
+earth, but they are citizens of heaven.
+Obedient to the laws, they yet live on a

 put to death, but raised to life again.
 They live in poverty, but enrich